swirldev/swirl/README.md

 ## Contributing to swirl's development

 If you'd like to get involved, please fork this repository and submit a pull request with your proposed changes.
 We're happy to chat if you have any questions about the source code.

+## Using swirl in the classroom

+Instructors around the world are using swirl in their classrooms.
+We think this is awesome.
+If you're an instructor, please feel free to do the same -- free of charge.
+While your students may be paying to take your course or attend your institution, we simply ask that you don't charge people *directly* for the use of our software or instructional content.

+If you are not sure about a particular use case, don't hesitate to send us an email at info@swirlstats.com.